-In the past years, I have conducted field work at 8 intergovernmental negotiations, including Conferences of the Parties of the Convention on Biological Diversity (CBD) and plenaries of IPBES and the Intergovernmental Group on Earth Observation (GEO).
+In the past years, I have conducted field work at more than 10 intergovernmental negotiation sites, including Conferences of the Parties of the Convention on Biological Diversity (CBD), plenaries and working group session of IPBES and the Intergovernmental Group on Earth Observation (GEO) and sessions of the Intergovernmental Conference on Marine Biodiversity of Areas Beyond National Jurisdiction.
 I could observe how scientific and non-scientific knowledge forms -including local and indigenous knowledge- compete for legitimacy at the intergovernmental level, shaping how nature is represented, governed and regulated at the global scale.
 Struggles over the concept of ecosystem services are one example.
 Another example is how remote-sensing can be used to support the development of essential biodiversity variables for modelling biodiversity loss.
 The production of global environmental knowledge is inherently political and needs attention in our study of contemporary international politics and (science) diplomacy.

 In November 2018, I started my ERC Starting Grant project MARIPOLDATA, which has the objective to develop and apply a new methodology for grounding the analysis of science-policy interrelations in empirical research.
 The interdisciplinary and multiscale approach of the project tackles barriers between political science research and the social studies of science, with the objective to understand how we will govern Oceans in the future and how inequalities related to science and data infrastructures can be addressed, studied and reduced.